trustgraph-ai/trustgraph/README.md

 ## Introduction

-TrustGraph is a true end-to-end (e2e) knowledge pipeline that performs a `Naive Extraction` on a text corpus to build a RDF style knowledge graph coupled with a `RAG` service compatible with cloud LLMs and open-source SLMs (Small Language Models).
+TrustGraph deploys private GraphRAG pipelines to unlock the wisdom buried in your data.
+TrustGraph ingests data to build a RDF style knowledge graph to enable accurate and secure `RAG` requests compatible with cloud LLMs and open-source SLMs (Small Language Models).

-The pipeline processing components are interconnected with a pub/sub engine to maximize modularity and enable new knowledge processing functions.
+The pipeline processing components are interconnected with a pub/sub engine to maximize modularity for agent integration.
 The core processing components decode documents, chunk text, perform embeddings, apply a local SLM/LLM, call a LLM API, and generate LM predictions.

-The processing showcases the reliability and efficiences of Graph RAG algorithms which can capture contextual language flags that are missed in conventional RAG approaches.
+The processing showcases the reliability and efficiences of GraphRAG algorithms which can capture contextual language flags that are missed in conventional RAG approaches.
 Graph querying algorithms enable retrieving not just relevant knowledge but language cues essential to understanding semantic uses unique to a text corpus.

 Processing modules are executed in containers.
 Processing can be scaled-up by deploying multiple containers.